Expressivity of Quantum Reservoir Computers: Introduction

 QRC has been around for a much shorter time than PQC-QML, and its predictive capabilities have not yet been explored in the same depth.
-Over the past years, QRC performance has been gauged using measures based on dimensionality \cite{govia2021Quantum, llodra2023Benchmarking, gotting2023Exploring, cindrak2024Krylov}, short-term memory capacity \cite{jaeger2001Short, kobayashi2024FeedbackDriven, sannia2024Dissipation} as well as a variety of non-linear benchmark tasks \cite{fujii2017Harnessing, cindrak2024Enhancing}.
-Furthermore, benefits as well as the usual physical substrate-induced challenges faced when leveraging physical quantum effects for computing have been investigated in the QRC context, studying the impact of dissipation \cite{fujii2017Harnessing, olivera-atencio2023Benefits, sannia2024Dissipation, kora2024Frequency}, entanglement \cite{gotting2023Exploring}, quantum phases \cite{martinez-pena2021Dynamical} and coherence \cite{palacios2024Role}.
+Over the past years, QRC performance has been gauged using measures based on dimensionality \cite{govia2021quantum, llodra2023benchmarking, gotting2023exploring, cindrak2024krylov,kalfus2022hilbert}, short-term memory capacity \cite{jaeger2001short, kobayashi2024feedbackdriven, sannia2024dissipation} as well as a variety of non-linear benchmark tasks \cite{fujii2017harnessing, cindrak2024enhancing, settino2025memoryaugmented}.
+Furthermore, benefits as well as the usual physical substrate-induced challenges faced when leveraging physical quantum effects for computing have been investigated in the QRC context, studying the impact of dissipation \cite{fujii2017harnessing, olivera-atencio2023Benefits, sannia2024dissipation, kora2024frequency, gotting2025connection, domingo2023taking}, entanglement \cite{gotting2023exploring}, quantum phases \cite{martinez-pena2021dynamical, llodra2025quantum, kobayashi2026edge} and coherence \cite{palacios2024role}.
 These studies identified correlations between the reservoir's quantum properties and fundamental performance characteristics.
-However, a clear measure of the expressiveness as well as its analytically derived upper bound in QRC is still lacking.
+However, a clear notion of expressiveness, as it is known in PQC-QML \cite{schuld2021effect} and which has recently been extended to quantum extreme learning machines \cite{xiong2025fundamental}, is still lacking.